flynn/flynn/README.md

 # Flynn Demo Environment

-This repo contains a Vagrantfile combo that sets up all of the Flynn components and dependencies in a working configuration.
+This repo contains a Vagrantfile that boots up Flynn layer 0 and then bootstraps Flynn layer 1.

 The only requirement is that you have [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/) installed.